Sellf/docs/source/includes/_sources.md

 Parameter | Description
 --------- | -----------
-ID | The unique identifier of the source to retrieve
+id | The unique identifier of the source to retrieve